SupeRuier/awesome-active-learning/on_build/AL_theory.md

 - learning with Labeling Induced Abstentions [2021, NeurIPS]:
   The performance should only be evaluated on the rest unlabeled instances.

+### Label Query and Seed Query

+Seed query represents the items from specific classes.
+For instance, "finding the image of a car".

+- Active Learning of Classifiers with Label and Seed Queries [2022]

 ### Deep AL

 - Investigating the Consistency of Uncertainty Sampling in Deep Active Learning [2021, DAGM-GCPR]